nmaguiar/openaf-docs/docs/reference/threads.md

 __Threads.initFixedThreadPool(numberOfThreads)__

 ````
-Uses a thread pool situable for fixed threads where you can specify the numberOfThreads to use (by defauly the number of cores).
+Uses a thread pool situable for fixed threads where you can specify the numberOfThreads to use (by default the number of cores).
 Note: it ignores any previous thread added using addThread; It won't work if any of the other start* or init* methods has been used.
 ````
 ### Threads.initScheduledThreadPool

 __Threads.initScheduledThreadPool(numberOfThreads)__

 ````
-Uses a thread pool situable for scheduled threads where you can specify the numberOfThreads to use (by defauly the number of cores).
+Uses a thread pool situable for scheduled threads where you can specify the numberOfThreads to use (by default the number of cores).
 Note: it ignores any previous thread added using addThread; It won't work if any of the other start* or init* methods has been used.
 ````
 ### Threads.initSingleThreadPool

 __Threads.initSingleThreadPool(numberOfThreads)__

 ````
-Uses a thread pool situable for single threads where you can specify the numberOfThreads to use (by defauly the number of cores).
+Uses a thread pool situable for single threads where you can specify the numberOfThreads to use (by default the number of cores).
 Note: it ignores any previous thread added using addThread; It won't work if any of the other start* or init* methods has been used.
 ````
 ### Threads.start